 - Human translation services

-Because Language I/O only employs machine translation (MT) services that do not persist any content passed in for translation and which have sound data privacy policies, the most safe route is to use the Language I/O MT services to translate UGC.
+Because Language I/O only employs machine translation (MT) services that do not persist any content passed in for translation and which have sound data privacy policies, the safest route is to use the Language I/O MT services to translate UGC.
 The content passed to these MT engines is never actually viewed by human eyes and once it is translated and passed back into your CRM, it is gone from all systems.
 Because chats are always machine translated, chat content is not the concern.
-Email or ticket UGC generated by agents - as long as they adhere to this policy - can be safely human translated.
-However email or ticket UGC generated by your customers should be solely machine translated.
+Email or ticket UGC generated by agents – as long as they adhere to this policy – can be safely human translated.
+However, email or ticket UGC generated by your customers should be solely machine translated.